masterugwee/Writeups/RedVelvet.md

 Opening up the functions reveals another info on how the input is being manipulated.
 Each function is a mathematical equation for cross-checking the inputs.
 This is where the z3 library in python comes in handy.
 We can create a model using z3, implement the conditions present in the functions to create a script that produces the desired input, which is the flag.
-Finally re-arranging the values in the in the order they were taken up in the functions would present us the flag.
+Finally re-arranging the values in the order they were taken up in the functions would present us the flag.